geeksforsocialchange/PlaceCal/doc/updating-neighbourhoods.md

 # Updating neighbourhoods

-Placecal depends upon data from ONS and postcodes.io to map postcodes to neighbourhoods.
+Placecal depends upon data from ONS (Office of National Statistics) and postcodes.io to map postcodes to neighbourhoods.

 These are how Sites find their Partners or Events through Addresses or Service Areas.